Vegard Røed

 Vegard Røed (born 1 December 1975) is a retired Norwegian football midfielder.

 He started his youth career in Lier IL and represented Norway as a youth international.
 He made his debut for Strømsgodset IF in 1993 and played in the 1994 and 1996 Eliteserien.
-Ahead of the 1997 season he joined lowly SBK Drafn.
+Ahead of the 1997 season, he joined lowly SBK Drafn.

-He is a younger brother of Thomas Røed.
+He is also a younger brother of Thomas Røed.